 Getting started: how to get tested for sleep apnoea

-snore or suspect that you have sleep apnoea or a respiratory condition, it’s important to take those signs seriously and take these two simple steps:
+If so, it’s important to take those signs seriously with these two simple steps:

 Recognise your symptoms.

-Talk to your doctor about how to get a sleep apnoea test
+Talk to your doctor about getting a sleep apnoea test,

 either an overnight sleep lab test (known as a polysomnography or PSG) or a home sleep test (HST).